Aux armes et cætera (album): Reception

-The title track is a reggae adaptation of La Marseillaise, the French national anthem.
+The title track is a reggae adaptation of "La Marseillaise", the French national anthem.
 Soon after the song's first appearance on television on April 1, 1979 (a controversial appearance followed as the recording was perceived by some as an insult to the French Republic), it became a big success.
 Gainsbourg received death threats upon release of his cover of the French national anthem.
-One journalist, Michel Droit of Le Figaro criticized the song writing that Gainsbourg was feeding antisemitism by "trying to make money with the national anthem".
+One journalist, Michel Droit of Le Figaro, criticized the song, writing that Gainsbourg was feeding antisemitism by "trying to make money with the national anthem".
 Deeply hurt, in turn the singer published a striking reply.
 Other critics did not like that the original text was truncated, half of the chorus line (including the most military-oriented section of the song) being edited out.

-Some years later in 1981, Gainsbourg purchased the original manuscript of "La Marseillaise" at an auction, which was signed by the composer.
-He then showed critics that his version was, in fact, closer to the original than any other recorded version as the manuscript clearly shows the words "Aux armes et cætera..." for the chorus as author Rouget de l'Isle did not bother writing the full chorus each time, preferring to shorten it with the word etc..
+In 1981, Gainsbourg purchased the original manuscript of "La Marseillaise" at an auction, which was signed by the composer.
+He then showed critics that his version was, in fact, closer to the original than any other recorded version as the manuscript clearly shows the words "Aux armes et cætera..." for the chorus as author Rouget de l'Isle did not bother writing the full chorus each time, preferring to shorten it with the word etc.

-Two other singles were taken from the album: Vieille canaille (a French version of You Rascal You written in the 1920s by Sam Theard) and Gainsbourg's own Lola Rastaquouère.
-A short European tour featuring the Jamaican group The Revolutionaries (see-line-up below) but not the I-Three followed in December 1979, culminating in a series of shows in Paris.
+Two other singles were taken from the album: "Vieille canaille" (a French version of "You Rascal You" written in the 1920s by Sam Theard) and Gainsbourg's own "Lola Rastaquouère".
+A short European tour featuring the Jamaican group The Revolutionaries (see line-up below) but not the I-Three followed in December 1979, culminating in a series of shows in Paris.
 At a show in Strasbourg, outraged paratroopers showed up in the concert hall and the show was cancelled.
 Serge Gainsbourg nevertheless came onstage on his own and courageously sang the regular national anthem, stating that he gave "La Marseillaise its original revolutionary meaning back".
 The soldiers then sang along with him in a military salute posture.
-The event was shown on TV news, causing more controversy and sarcasm - and boosting album sales.
+The event was shown on TV news, causing more controversy and sarcasm — and boosting album sales.